guru-git-man/first/README.md

 ## What?

-vue-dev-server is a small development server for building `vue` components.
+vue-dev-serverr is a small development server for building `vue` components.
 It takes different environments (own components) and makes them available in your browser, of course with hot reload functionality.

 ## How?